Forge-welding,

 SOLUTIONS with Effective, Practical Advice

-Forge-welding, one of the most ancient joining technique performed for centuries by blacksmiths, is a solid state process whereby the melting temperature is not reached, while mighty hammer blows cause permanent deformation and assure metallurgical contact between two elements to be welded together.
+Mighty hammer blows cause permanent deformation and assure metallurgical contact between two elements to be welded together.

-I reported briefly of the vivid impression I still maintain in my memory, having seen forge welding applied in practice under my eyes many years ago.
-The note on this experience was published (2) in Issue 35 of Practical Welding Letter for July 2006.
+I reported briefly of the vivid impression I still retain in my memory, having seen it as a child, forge welding applied in practice, under my eyes, many years ago.

 Click on PWL#035 to see it.